 It will occupy an entire city square block, of which over one-half the area will be devoted to exquisitely landscaped gardens, park-like settings of graceful shade trees, rare shrubbery and choice flora – many varieties being costly imported plants and foliage from faraway lands.
 There will be limpid pools and sparkling fountains, winding walks – a veritable fairyland of enchantment surrounding the majestic structure, enhancing its off-the-street entrance and driveway, its many columned lobby and artistic foyer.

-Elaine conducted them toward the Living Rm., but Roger veered off to inspect what he remembered from the brochure as the master bedroom, which featured parquet floors; a large en suite bathroom with two washbasins, a shower and a bathtub; his-and-her walk-in closets, and a south-facing terrace.
+Elaine conducted them toward the Living Rm., but Roger veered off to inspect what he remembered from the brochure plan as the master bedroom, which featured parquet floors; a large en suite bathroom with two washbasins, a shower and a bathtub; his-and-her walk-in closets, and a south-facing terrace.
 Crossing the spacious room, he slid open the glazed terrace door and stepped outside, grasping the railing and taking in the sweeping midtown Manhattan skyline view.
 Immediately he recognized the new International Style building fifteen blocks to the south on Third, now conveniently within walking distance, into which Norris & Burwell had moved its offices just a few weeks prior, and beyond it, to the south and east, the upper floors of the United Nations Secretariat, with the mid-day sun glancing harshly off its blue and green curtain wall.

 “There you are!” called Eve from the entrance to the bedroom, interrupting his morbid reverie.
 Elaine stood behind her, beaming very much like an agent about to close a sale to a notable.
 Roger stepped back into the bedroom.
 “So, shall I summon the movers?” he asked.